-Okay, so the ARCTIC Liquid Freezer II is a superb AIO cooler and we could’ve picked it as the best overall and the best bang for the buck choice and we wouldn’t be wrong.
-While this cooler comes at an affordable price (for an AIO cooler this large) it has an excellent cooling performance.
+Okay, so the Arctic Liquid Freezer II is a superb AIO cooler.
+This is hands down the best AIO cooler on the market.
+We could’ve picked it as the best overall and the best bang for the buck cooler for the 9900K, and we wouldn’t be wrong.
+While this cooler comes at an affordable price (for an AIO cooler this large), its cooling performance is through the roof.

-EKWB is a company specialized in creating enthusiast-grade water cooling equipment.
+EK WaterBlocks is a company specialized in creating enthusiast-grade water cooling equipment.
 If you want to build a custom loop water cooling system, EKWB is one of the best choices.
-But the company recently released a 360mm AIO cooler and it rocks.
+The company recently entered the AIO market with a 360mm AIO cooler, and it rocks.

 Its performance is the best in class.
 This cooler is one of the best 360mm choices out there at the moment.
 And on top of it all, it also offers excellent RGB effects.
 You have three RGB fans combined with the CPU cover that also hosts a plethora of RGB LEDs.
 Combined, they offer pretty good RGB effects that look really nice.